cpnsn/Ironhack-project-1-Rock-Paper-Scissors/README.md

 - My first game idea probably would have been too complicated for me
 - A Rock Paper Scissors game was not my idea but I liked it :
-  I could actually see myself doing it
-  I could choose a theme and personalize it
+  I could actually see myself doing it and I could choose a theme and personalize it

+  ## Mistakes I've made

+- Doing my CSS first

+- Not naming my classes correctly

+- Not organizing my code enough

+- Using way too many “else if”

 ## Next steps